 OSU KidSpirit's mission is to provide positive youth programming to provide opportunities and training so that youth and student staff build skills, knowledge, and abilities that will help propel them into futures in which they will thrive.
 We do this through promoting healthy physical activity, science projects, creative arts, and a social-emotional curriculum for youth, ages 2-18, created and delivered by high school and college student staff engaged in an experiential professional development program designed to help them enter the workplace as leaders.

 Since 1961 KidSpirit has provided youth ages 2-18 with intentional, high-quality, equitable learning activities and camps.
 Now a part of the Oregon State University Extension and Engagement, KidSpirit is a positive youth development program with the goal of improving health and wellness through mental, physical, emotional, and artistic development.
 We help youth develop "thriving" characteristics through non-competitive, recreational, and educational activities.

 At KidSpirit, we believe that every moment holds the potential for learning and growth.
-We strive to provide a fun open learning atmosphere where both participants and staff are encouraged to challenge themselves daily.
-KidSpirit instructors cater to the wide variety of learning styles by creating engaging and individualized lessons to ensure that every participants has the opportunity to increase their skills and confidence.
+We strive to provide a fun open learning atmosphere where participants and staff are encouraged to challenge themselves daily.
+KidSpirit instructors cater to a wide variety of learning styles by creating engaging and individualized lessons to ensure that every participant has the opportunity to increase their skills and confidence.